Short-term Host Homes provide a safe and welcoming space for 1 - 6 months for youth experiencing homelessness.

 Host Homes Handbook

-Our Host Homes Handbook is a valuable 119-page full color resource for those looking to start Host Homes programs in their own communities.
+Our free Host Homes Handbook is a valuable 119-page full color resource for those looking to start Host Homes programs in their own communities.
 Feel free to browse through our handbook online, download one for yourself, or we will even send you a free copy!